Kalita Wave vs Hario V60 vs Chemex Compared

 Pour Over Coffee with a Hario V60 at Fourteen Eighteen Coffehouse

+As an open source, the Hario V60 bridges all barrier possibilities between the brewer and the coffee beans.
+It is simple to use, and that is why it is considered open.
+The user can customize and even make amends to parts of the brewing process to make a unique drink.
 As I preempted earlier, the spiraling grooves are advantageous in making a balanced brew of coffee.
 These grooves aid in improved airflow which then makes water to flow evenly.
 The secret in brewing the best coffee is ensuring that water flows through the bed of grounds all at once.
 The constant pace set by Hario V60 leads to medium extraction which is the desired brewing.

 Disadvantages